Women’s Golf: Vanderbilt Commodores conclude season, finish 27th at the NCAA Championships

 While the week might have ended in disappointment, Allen believes there was plenty to learn from playing in the NCAA Championships.

-“The NCAA Championships is just another golf tournament,” Allen told the Hustler.
+“The NCAA Championships is just another golf tournament,” Allen told The Hustler.
 “The cup is the same size as other tournaments.
 It’s easy to get caught up in the moment.”

 “We were in the top-20 [national ranking] for most of the year,” Allen told the Hustler.
 “We were very consistent and we were in [contention] almost every tournament.”

 The team was able to capture two victories at the FAU Paradise Invitational and the Ron Moore Collegiate.
 Similarly, the team was able to capture five top-5 finishes this season and make it to the matchplay in the SEC Championships.
+This success can be attributed to the veteran leadership and outstanding freshmen.

 “Our younger players really developed and we had really good leadership from our seniors,” Allen said.